barbajs/barba/README.md

 # barba.js gh-pages

+## Install
+Make sure to have installed ruby and bundler.
+`bundle install`

+## Run
+Run the website on local:
-dev: `bundle exec jekyll serve --watch`
+`bundle exec jekyll serve --watch`